ccbogel/QualCoder/README.md

 `python qualcoder.py`  or `py qualcoder.py`

-Sometime there are problems recognising the audio/video VLC library file: libvlc.dll
+Sometimes there are problems recognising the audio/video VLC library file: libvlc.dll
 Some solutions are to add the path of the file here: [https://stackoverflow.com/questions/42045887/python-vlc-install-problems?noredirect=1](https://stackoverflow.com/questions/42045887/python-vlc-install-problems?noredirect=1)